 Mining and Production

 Nickel occurs in some iron-bearing ores and separately in sulphide minerals.
 It is not very common in the Earth's crust.
 The largest concentrations are in Russia (mined by Norilsk Nickel) and Ontario, Canada (mined by Vale Inco).
 The Ontario location is believed to be the site of an ancient strike by a nickel-bearing asteroid.
-Nickel is also mined in Australia, Indonesia, and other countries, often in conjunction with iron or cobalt.
+Nickel is also often mined in conjunction with iron or cobalt.
 Nickel is extracted by both surface mining and deep tunneling.
+2.1 million tonnes were mined in 2017.
+The largest producers were Indonesia (19%), the Phillippines (11%), and Canada (10%).

 Sulfide ores are concentrated by flotation and then roasted to drive off sulfur dioxide, leaving an impure (75%) metal.
 This is reacted with carbon monoxide (the Mond Process) to produce a gas that can be easily decomposed, depositing pure nickel.
 Alternatively, the impure nickel can be purified by electroplating, particularly if plating is the intended use.